Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: Measuring the Kirkwood-Dirac quasiprobability

 \subsection{Block-encoding scheme}

 Block-encoding methods allow to implement non-unitary matrices on quantum computing architectures as blocks of a unitary gate applied to a composite quantum system (i.e., two or more qubits).
 Specifically, here we resort to block-encoding algorithms for the estimation of $n$-time correlation functions~\cite{rall2020quantum} to devise yet another scheme for the reconstruction of the full KDQ distribution.
-Such a scheme works for any quantum system {for which we can prepare a purification of $\rho$} and subject to unitary dynamics.
+Such a scheme works for any quantum system for which we can prepare a purification of $\rho$ and subject to unitary dynamics.
+For more details on quantum algorithms and block-encoding, the interested reader may refer to Ref.~\cite{Lin2022arXivLectures}.